 Detroit Become Human

-Detroit: Become Human puts the destiny of both mankind and androids in your hands, taking you to a near future where machines have become more intelligent than humans.
-Play as three distinct androids – Connor, whose job is to hunt down sentient androids; Markus, who devotes himself to releasing other androids from servitude; and Kara, who escapes her owner to protect a young girl – and see a world at the brink of chaos.
+Detroit puts the destiny of both mankind and androids in your hands, taking you to a near future where machines have become more intelligent than humans.
+Play as three distinct androids in the city of Detroit – Connor, whose job is to hunt down sentient androids; Markus, who devotes himself to releasing other androids from servitude; and Kara, who escapes her owner to protect a young girl – and see a world at the brink of chaos.

-Detroit: Become Human is a sci fi adventure game from developers Quantic Dream and published by Sony Interactive Entertainment.
-It was released in May 2018 for the Playstation 4 and then later in December 2019 for Microsoft Windows.
+Detroit is a sci fi adventure game from developers Quantic Dream and published by Sony Interactive Entertainment (Registered Trademark).
+It was released in May 2018 as a PS4 games and then later in December 2019 for Microsoft Windows.
 Upon release the game became Quantic Dream’s most successful launch and has since become their best selling game of all time, selling over 6 million copies.
 The game was met with mostly favourable reviews.
 A lot of the praise was directed at the setting, visuals, voice acting, story and main characters.
 Also the impact that choices the player makes during the game has on the narrative was widely praised.
 There has been some mild criticism of the motion controls, historical inaccuracies and some of the side characters.
-But overall the Detroit: Become Human has been widely well received.
+But overall the Detroit has been widely well received.

 Story Synopsis (Spoiler Free!)